mpv-player/mpv/DOCS/man/options.rst

     Number of key presses to generate per second on autorepeat.

 ``--input-conf=<filename>``
-    Specify input configuration file other than the default ``~/.config/mpv/input.conf``.
+    Specify input configuration file other than the default location in the mpv configuration directory (usually ``~/.config/mpv/input.conf``).

 ``--no-input-default-bindings``
     Disable mpv default (built-in) key bindings.